mrkkrp/markkarpov.com/megaparsec/parsing-simple-imperative-language.md

     f l = if length l == 1 then head l else Seq l
 ```

-Now a single statement is quite simple, it's either an `if` conditional, a
+A single statement is quite simple, it's either an `if` conditional, a
 `while` loop, an assignment or simply a `skip` statement.
 We use `<|>` to
 express choice.
 So `a <|> b` will first try parser `a` and if it fails
 (without actually consuming any input) then parser `b` will be used. *Note: